 Anyone who purchases even one share of a company on the stock market is technically considered a shareholder.
 Whether individual retail traders, companies, or other organizations, shareholders come in all shapes and sizes.
 In general, however, there are two basic classes of shareholders:

-Common shareholders are simply those who own common vs. preferred stocks in a company.
+Common shareholders are those who own common vs. preferred stocks in a company.
 Common stockholders enjoy voting rights and the potential for higher long-term rates of return.
 The trade-off is that if a company should liquidate, they have to wait in line to collect assets after preferred shareholders, as well as debt and bondholders.

 What Is a Stakeholder?